When people say "interactive copywriter," they're usually referring to online work. Frankly,

 a marketer.
 Because

 just being online doesn't make it "interactive."
+Even social media isn't necessarily interactive.
 And offline copy needs to be interactive, too.

 True, successfully writing for the Web requires certain things.
 It takes a different tone